tbenjis/Nigerian-App-List/README.md

 # Nigerian App List

 We decided to maintain an open list of good mobile applications built in Nigeria or developed for Nigerians.
-This will allow Nigerians find locally developed mobile applications on different platforms specifically (Android and IOS) for now.
+This will allow Nigerians find locally developed mobile applications on different platforms.

 ## How to add an app